Island-Ghost/midnight-mcp/README.md

 - **No blocking calls** — if the wallet is not ready, MCP immediately returns an error.
 - **Persistence** — wallet state is saved locally for restart recovery.
 - **Per-agent isolation** — each AI agent has its own separate Wallet MCP instance.
+- **Secure authentication** — API key provides controlled access to wallet operations.

+---

+## Production Deployment

+For detailed instructions on deploying the MCP server in a production environment, see [PRODUCTION.md](./PRODUCTION.md).

 ---